 Although we maintain a backlog of customer orders with expected shipment dates within the next 12 months, customers may request cancellations or delivery delays.
 Customers in some regions place orders a few weeks before the shipment.
 As a result, our backlog may not be a reliable indication of future revenues.
 If shipments of orders in backlog are cancelled or delayed, revenues could fall below our expectations and the expectations of market analysts and investors.

-We may not be able to continue to successfully compete in the highly competitive semiconductor equipment industry.
+We face stiff competition in the semiconductor equipment industry.

 The semiconductor equipment industry is both highly competitive and subject to rapid technological change.
 Significant competitive factors include the following: